Tamsin Greenway: Scotland

-In February 2020, Greenway was appointed head coach of Scotland and appointed Sara Francis-Bayman as her assistant coach on 11th August 2021.
+In February 2020, Greenway was appointed head coach of Scotland.

 Television

 Greenway works as a netball pundit for Sky Sports.
 In 2011, she appeared as a Leicester City F.C. fan in the Soccerette segment of Soccer AM.
 She has also appeared as a guest on A Question of Sport.

 Personal life

 Between 2012 and 2016 Greenway was in a relationship with the TV presenter Tim Lovejoy.
 They had a daughter together named Jamie Jeane Lovejoy (b.
 2013).
 In November 2019, Greenway announced the birth of her second child, Casey Jaxx, with fiancé Jo Feldman.

-Tamsin's best friends in netball include Sara Francis-Bayman (who she recently appointed as her assistant coach for the Thistles), Nat Haythornthwaite (who she played with at Wasps), Pamela Cookey, Rachel Dunn and Hannah Knights (who played with her at Surrey Storm).